ar2745/CS-300/README.md

 # CS-300
-This repository is for my CS 300 course at Southern New Hampshire University
+This repository is for my CS 300 course at Southern New Hampshire Universit